intuition-dev/intuDocs/meta-slides/10_pillars.md

 is an important aspect that should not be ignored.

-## Pillar 4: Year 2019 tech: Generator, Code Prototype, Mount, Markdown, Components
+## Pillar 4: Year 2019 tech: Generator, Code Prototype, Mount, Server-less, Markdown, Components

 So... nonGUI
 and keyboard